Triangle Criterion: a mixed-state magic criterion with applications in distillation and detection: Multi-qubit magic detection

 Actually, magic detection is not only hard using fidelity-type witnesses.
 If Conjecture~\ref{conj:minimal_purity} holds, then magic detection is generally subject to fundamental limitations, which would hold for all linear protocols even beyond magic witnesses.
 Here, by a linear protocol we mean that one decides whether the target state $\rho$ is a magic state or not from the expectation values of $M$ different observables, $\{\Tr(O_i\rho)\}_{i=1}^M$.
 We prove in \SM{}~\ref{app:detectability} that for mixed states sampled with $\pi_{d,k}$, a number of $\tilde{\Omega}(k)$ linear observables is required to detect magic with constant probability~\cite{liu2022detectability}.
+The notation $\tilde{\Omega}(f(n))$ is an asymptotic lower bound that ignores polylogarithmic factors.
 Note that $k$ is the dimension of the traced-out system, which can be exponentially large in practical scenarios. \begin{theorem} If Conjecture~\ref{conj:minimal_purity} is correct, then there exists a constant $c_1>0$ such that for any magic witness, the probability of successfully detecting magic for a mixed state sampled from $\pi_{d,k}$ is upper bounded by $\exp{-c_1 k}$.
 Moreover, there exists a constant $c_2>0$ such that the probability that the magic of the state can be detected from the expectation values of $M$ different observables is upper bounded by $\exp{M\ln(4\sqrt{M}d)-c_2 k}$. \end{theorem}